 4. You Have Too Much

-Back when I worked with clients 1:1, the one thing I was always blown away by was the sheer volume of clothes women had in their closets.
+Back when I worked with clients in person, the one thing I was always blown away by was the sheer volume of clothes women had in their closets that they did not need, like, or wear.

 If your closet is overrun with stuff, this is your very first step.
 Take some time to edit your wardrobe and only keep what you love.